- Associate Professor Paige Little

 Computational biomechanics, finite element analysis, mathematical modelling, spine biomechanics, hip, cancer mechano-biology

-Dr Little is a Senior Research Fellow with the Biomechanics and Spine Research Group, a collaborative research group with members from both QUT and the Queensland Children’s Hospital in Brisbane.
+Associate Professor Little is a Principal Fellow in Spine Research with the Biomechanics and Spine Research Group, a collaborative research group with members from both QUT and the Queensland Children’s Hospital in Brisbane.
 She leads the Spine Group, based at the Centre for Children’s Health Research.

 - Application of finite element modelling and development of custom-code to simulate patient-specific anatomy and biomechanics, for planning surgery and to improve fundamental understanding of spine treatments.

 - Use of non-invasive imaging and assessment methods to create an integrated and measurable representation of an individual patient’s external cosmesis and internal anatomy.
 This integrated approach is applied to assist surgeons in treatment planning.

 - Imaging includes: 3D surface scanning, 3D clinical image reconstructions (MRI, CT, biplanar imaging from EOS), 3D image registration/processing